 How to change your thinking and change your situation

 You don’t have to say yes to a car payment!
 Unfortunately, in our consumerist culture we have been told, “You’ll always have to take out loans for college” and “You’ll always have a mortgage” and so we believe it.
-We throw up our hands and agree that Uncle Jimmy must be right, we ARE going to always owe money, so why not just do what feels good now and go “buy” the new car.
-(In reality, if you borrow money to get something, it’s not yours until it’s paid off- I always hesitate to say I own a home because in reality I still owe the bank for some of my home– it’s not mine yet).
+We throw up our hands and agree that Uncle Jimmy must be right, we ARE going to always owe money, so why not just do what feels good now and go finance a new car.

-We evaluate our finances only enough to know that we can afford a $400/month payment so we must be able to afford IT.
-But if in reality we only make $40,000 per year, that $18,000 vehicle is really out of our league – nearly half of an entire years’ income!
+Most Americans evaluate their finances only enough to know that the family can afford a $400/month, not whether than can truly handle the entire cost.
+In reality, if one makes $40,000 per year, that $18,000 vehicle is really out of our league – nearly half of an entire years’ income!
 (My rate of $400 a month is based on borrowing $18,000 at a rate of 3% for 4 years),

-Let’s instead say that for 2 years you saved $300/month towards a better vehicle.
+Let’s suppose that instead you saved for 2 years, consistently tucking away $300/month towards a better vehicle.
 I’ll say $300 because that gives you $100/month to put into another account to fix up your clunker.
 After two years you would have $7,200!
 You can buy a pretty reliable vehicle for $7200!

 Do we own the coolest cars in America?
 Definitely not.
 Do we rest easy knowing that we owe no one for those cars?
 Definitely!